What is a return-to-work program?

 If you are receiving Temporary Income Benefits, your weekly benefit check may be suspended while you are working, or reduced, depending on what actual wages you earn.
 If you return to work and later your doctor takes you back off work, your checks may be restored, if you are still eligible.* Your medical benefits continue, as long as it is for reasonable and necessary treatment that is related to the injury.

-Yes, the Texas Department of Assistive and Rehabilitative Services is a state agency that can help in certain situations.
+Yes, the Texas Workforce Commission – Rehabilitation Division is a state agency that can help in certain situations.